scordio/junit-converters/docs/converters/bytes.md

 ---
-description: An argument converter to convert strings or numbers to byte arrays
+description: An argument converter to convert strings or numbers into byte arrays
 hide:
   - toc
 ---

 # `@Bytes`

-`@Bytes` is an annotation that converts `String` or number instances to `byte[]` instances.
+`@Bytes` is an annotation that converts `String` or number instances into `byte[]` instances.

 ## With Strings

-When converting strings, the input instance is encoded to a sequence of bytes.
+When converting strings, the input instance is encoded into a sequence of bytes.

 The `charset` attribute configures the charset to use for conversion.
 If not specified, the JVM default charset is used.